GLOBIS Venture Challenge

 1. Grand Prize

-All teams that enter the competition are eligible for this price.
-It is primarily based on business success and expansion, as well as financial return (refer to Criteria for judgment in the Information Guide for details).
+Open to all participating teams.
+Evaluation is primarily based on business success and expansion potential, as well as financial return (refer to “Criteria for Judgment” in the Information Guide for details).

 2. KIBOW Award

-Teams applying for the KIBOW Award are eligible for this award.
-While seeking a financial return, the business plan must show the potential for social impact (lasting effect in solving social issues) (refer to Criteria for judgment in the Information Guide for details).
+Open to teams applying to this award.
+While financial return is considered, the business plan must also show the potential for social impact—a lasting contribution toward solving social issues (refer to “Criteria for Judgment” in the Information Guide for details).

 Either award contains the following benefits: